igorfloresdev/igorfloresdev/README.md

 Hi there! 👋🏻

-I'm Igor Flores, a Full Stack developer, specialized in front-end and back-end development.
+I'm Igor Flores, a FullStack developer, specialized in front-end and back-end development.
 With some tecnologies like React and Node.js, i can create since a simple application to a more complex one.

 Want to know more about me?
 [Check out my portfolio.](https://igorfloresdev.vercel.app)